contextio/PHP-Lite-ContextIO/README.md

 http://context.io for more information regarding Context.IO.

-REQUIREMENTS
+## Requirements

 PHP Curl (http://php.net/curl)

-INSTALLATION
+## Install using Github

-Copy class.contextio.php, class.contextioresponse.php and OAuth.php into the
+Copy class.contextio.php, class.contextioresponse.php and OAuth.php into your library
-same directory.

-You only need to include class.contextio.php in your code, other libraries are included by class.contextio.php.

-EXAMPLES
+directory, then ```require_once '/class.contextio.php';``` in your code.

+## Install using Composer

+You can install the library by adding it as a dependency to your composer.json.

+"require": {
+  "contextio/php-contextio-lite": "dev-master"
+}

+## Examples

 ```php
 // include the lib